marcoradocchia/price-traker/README.md

 # Price Traker: price tracking tool
-This is a simple tool to track lowering prices of products on various websites[1].
+This is a simple tool to track lowering prices of products on various websites[^1].
-The idea behind this tool is to create a tracking list, in order to check for the product list items' prices periodically, using fake useragents and rotating proxies for anonimity and preventing sites to block http requests.
+The idea behind this tool is to create a tracking list, in order to check for the product list items' prices periodically[^2], using fake useragents and rotating proxies for anonimity and preventing sites to block http requests.

 ## Dependencies
 The tool has very minimal dependencies, considering that it uses Python's